 Sleep Specialist in South Bend, IN

 Are You Suffering from Sleep Disorders?
-Koala® Center for Sleep & TMJ Disorders Can Help.
+Koala® Center for Sleep and TMJ Disorders & TMJ Disorders Can Help.
 Our Dedicated Doctors & Dental Staff Provide Treatments for TMJ Disorder, Sleep Apnea, Snoring, Insomnia, and Pediatric Sleep Disordered Breathing.
 To Book a Consultation, Please Call Us at (574) 319-0345 or Visit Us at 230 E. Day Rd., Suite 150 Mishawaka, IN 46545.

 If you cannot remember the last time you fell asleep quickly and woke the next morning feeling rested, it may be time to make an appointment with a dedicated sleep doctor.
-If you live in the South Bend, IN area, Koala® Center for Sleep & TMJ Disorders on E. Day Road in Mishawaka can offer you the precise evaluation and effective treatment you need to improve the sleep you get every night.
+If you live in the South Bend, IN area, Koala® Center for Sleep and TMJ Disorders & TMJ Disorders on E. Day Road in Mishawaka can offer you the precise evaluation and effective treatment you need to improve the sleep you get every night.
 We offer support for a wide variety of sleep issues that can negatively impact your sleep and make it difficult for you to successfully make it through the day.
 There is no reason for you to continue struggling without the support of a compassionate sleep doctor.